Leung Chun-ying: Post Chief Executive

 In November 2022, Leung criticized the High Court for allowing Jimmy Lai to hire a lawyer from the UK.
 Earlier, when two British judges withdrew from the Court of Final Appeal, Leung said that it was "a stain on the independence of the British judiciary."
 Leung said it would be "ridiculous" to let a foreign lawyer represent Lai.
 Professor Johannes Chan Man-mun, former law dean of HKU, commented and said that public discussions to influence the court's decisions were "disturbing" and would undermine the rule of law and judicial independence.

 In January 2023, Leung dismissed concerns about emigration from Hong Kong to Singapore, saying that it "is solely temporary due to the pandemic situation in Hong Kong previously and relevant isolation policies."

 In February 2023, Leung said that Hong Kong's political system was better than the UK's, and that the UK's system was "totally ineffective and dysfunctional."

+In April 2023, Leung said that elections for District Councils were not necessary.

+In May 2023, Leung urged UK police to investigate an event in the UK which planned to involve books with sheep, saying the books were illegal in Hong Kong.

+In March 2024, Leung said that "I don't think the Hong Kong government can get away with paying taxpayers' money, whatever the cause is, without telling people how much."
+Leung also said "The Hong Kong government always tells the public how much money has been spent on what."
+A month later in April 2024, Leung's successor, Chief Executive John Lee said the government would not disclose how much it spent on buying rights to broadcast the 2024 Olympics.
+In addition, in April 2024, the Tourism Board did not reveal how much it spent to bring 2,000 influencers and celebrities to Hong Kong to make short videos.

+In August 2025, Leung was recorded in Finland with his wife, confronting Falun Gong members, saying that he had their names and could investigate them later; police in Finland later said that the Falun Gong members were lawful.